-The Bank, in terms of approved limits, manages short-term foreign currency exposures relating to trade imports, exports and interest flows on foreign liabilities.
+The Bank, in terms of approved limits, manages short-term foreign currency exposures relating to trade imports, exports, and interest flows on foreign liabilities.

-The Bank has conservative limits in terms of net open foreign currency positions that are well below the limits allowed by the SARB.
-For the year under review, the highest net open position recorded for any single day, was R53.6 million (2012: R7.5 million).
-An adverse movement in the exchange rate of 10% would reduce the Bank's income by R5.4 million (2012: R0.6 million).
+The Bank has conservative net open foreign currency position limits that are well below the limits allowed by the SARB.
+For the year under review, the highest net open position recorded, for any single day, was R15,7 million (2013: R53,6 million).
+An adverse movement in the exchange rate of 10% would reduce the Bank's income by R1,6 million (2013: R5,4 million).